mintedreward/heartmail/heartmail-docs/2003-identity-key.md

 ## Introduction

-A public key in compressed DER hex format is provided for an email address.
+A new capability to deliver a Bitcoin public key in compressed DER hex format (the de facto standard) is provided for an email address.

 ## API Capability